 The writing style aims to captivate and entertain.
 It is light and fun, based on the concept of awaking curiosity in all types of readers and helping them experience a low cost journey by throwing them into the world of the low cost revolution in a clear and simple manner.
 At the same time, it is a comprehensive and highly informative factual account of the phenomenon.

-AROUND EUROPE FOR 30 EUROS, CHAPTER BY CHAPTER
+CHAPTER BY CHAPTER

 LOW COST Flying: REPORTAGE